-- 37. Funding for RCP grants may go up to USD 150,000 per sub-project. - 38.
+- 37. Funding for BIRD matching grants may be up to US \$600,000 per sub-project. - 38.
 The maximum period for the implementation of a sub-project should not exceed 24 months from the date of signing the Grant Agreement. - 39.
-The RCP Program will allow for the flexibility to establish lower maximum values to encourage more participation.
+The BIRD Program will allow for the flexibility to establish lower maximum values to encourage more participation.
 Resources will be defined based on specific needs and activities planned.
 The IEB, based on the evaluation of the proposal, may recommend different budget targets (recommendations, guidelines, limits) depending on the research field and industry. - 40.
 Joint proposals (involving researchers from the private sector; international researchers; scientists or experts from the Uzbek Diaspora) are encouraged. - 41.
-Payment of the costs related to any tax and other obligatory payments to the budget from grant funds is prohibited and must be covered by a co-financing partner.
+Payment of the costs related to any tax and other obligatory payments to the budget from matching grant funds is prohibited and must be covered by the co-financing partner.